 |Pilot 1st Lt.
 LeGrand J. Kneeskern, 12030546 (survived) Kirkville, NY

-Crashed July 31, 1943
+Crashed July 31, 1943 at 11:50pm

-photographic reconnaissance version.
-Delivered to the U. S. Army Air Force (USAAF) as F-4-1-LO Lightning serial number 41-2014.
+Built by Lockheed Aircraft Corporation (LAC) in Burbank as model 222-62-09.
+Constructors Number 222-5232.
+Delivered to the U. S. Army Air Force (USAAF) as as P-38E Lightning serial number 41-2014.
+Converted into a F-4-1-LO Lightning serial number 41-2014 photographic reconnaissance version.
 Disassembled and shipped overseas to Australia and reassembled.

-Assigned to the 5th Air Force, 6th Photographic Reconnaissance Group, 8th Photographic Reconnaissance Squadron.
+Assigned to the 5th Air Force (5th AF), 6th Photographic Reconnaissance Group (PRG), 8th Photographic Reconnaissance Squadron (PRS).
 No known nose art or nickname.

 Fate of the Pilot